N'Délé

 N'Délé or Ndele is a market town and sub prefecture in the north eastern Central African Republic, lying east of the Bamingui-Bangoran National Park.
 Ndélé is the capital of Bamingui-Bangoran, one of the 16 prefectures of the Central African Republic.
 N'Délé had a population of 10,850 as of the 2003 census; and a calculated 2013 population of 13,704.

 History

 The tata, or fortified wall, creates a citadel-like palace on a hill overlooking N'Délé.
 It was constructed at the behest of Sultan Mohammed al-Sanussi of Dar al Kuti in the late 19th century.
 N'Délé, the tata, and the Kaga-Kpoungouvou Caves were collectively added to the UNESCO World Heritage Tentative List on April 11, 2006, in the Cultural category.
-There is an airport in the city.
+In 1970, N'Délé received electricity.

 When the fighting resumed in December 2012 between the FACA loyalists and the rebel coalition of Séléka, the city fell to rebel forces.
-In 2020 heavy clashes erupted in the city between ex-Séléka FPRC and RPRC groups resulting in dozens people being killed.
-On 27 June 2021 N'Délé was recaptured by government forces.
+In 2020 heavy clashes erupted in the city between ex-Séléka FPRC and RPRC groups resulting in dozens of people being killed.
+On 27 June 2021, N'Délé was recaptured by government forces.